-- Student Affairs & Higher Education (M.S.) — fall entry only
+- Student affairs and higher education M.S. — fall entry only

-- Communication Disorders (Post-Bachelor’s Certificate) — fall entry only
+- Communication sciences and disorders post-bachelor’s certificate — fall entry only

 Programs with Rolling Admission

-- Natural Resources & Ecology M.S. — spring or fall entry
+- Natural resources and ecology M.S. — fall and spring entry

-- Teacher Leadership (Certificate) — spring, summer or fall entry
+- Teacher leadership certificate — summer, fall and spring entry

-The deadline for rolling admission programs is six weeks prior to the semester start, but applying sooner can make the process less stressful.
+The deadline for rolling admission programs is six weeks prior to the semester start, but applying sooner is recommended.
+Semester start dates can be found in the Academic Calendar.
 Keep in mind that transcripts and recommendations can often take weeks to arrive at our office, and the department needs time to review your file with their admission committee.